spatie/checklist-going-live/README.md

 - [ ] When using PurgeCSS: check if layout is preserved.

 ### Scripts
-- [ ] Only jQuery v3 may be used.
-All references to jQuery 2 must be removed `npm ls jquery`
 - [ ] Is `yarn.lock` present?
 - [ ] Check JS lint errors.
 Remove all `console.log` lines in scripts
 - [ ] Check for console errors